sveinung/writings/autonome-team/autonomous-teams.md

 To sum it all up in a few questions you can ask yourself:

-0. Should you optimize for cost or lead time?
+0. Should you optimize for high utilization or short lead time?
 1. Can you organize your teams around business outcomes?
 2. Can you make shared services self-serviced?
 3. Can you give the team authority to make product-related decisions themselves?

-None of these are all or nothing, but everytime you answer "no" or "no"-ish to some question you subtract from your ability to deliver.
+None of these advices are all or nothing, but everytime you answer "no" or "no"-ish to some question you subtract from your ability to deliver.

 Sources
 -------